smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 ## Potential downsides

-The user might disable SDL using the app settings page or stop SDL services using notification Button.
-However, SDL App should respect users choices.
+The user might disable SDL using the app settings page or stop SDL services using the notification button.
+However, the SDL app should respect the user's choices.

 ## Impact on existing code

 Changes only in Android SDK

-* Provide APIs to enable disable SDL services.
+* Provide APIs to enable/disable SDL services.
-* Add button in Service notifications to Stop SDL Router services.
+* Add button in service notifications to stop SDL router services.
 * Allow App to set Pending intent to launch apps settings page from SDL notifications.

 ## Alternatives considered